Environmental Law Section

 ||Golden Gate #2

-The Sections and CYLA Are Now on Facebook and Twitter
+Follow the Sections and CYLA on Facebook and Twitter and LinkedIn!

 Social media, anyone?
-The Sections and the California Young Lawyers Association (CYLA) now have a page on Facebook and a new Twitter account, where we can keep you up-to-date on our latest news and events.
+The Sections and the California Young Lawyers Association (CYLA) now have a page on Facebook, Twitter and a new LinkedIn account, where we can keep you up-to-date on our latest news and events.

 And by the way, the CYLA definition of "young" is any California attorney under the age of 36 or in their first five years of practice.